andrewbriand/jni-cuda-example/README.md

 ./build.sh
 ```

-This will create a JNI header file for the example Java method, compile its implementation with nvcc, and compile the scala code in `VectorAddScala.scala`.
+This will create a JNI header file for the example Java method, compile its implementation with nvcc, and compile the Scala code in `VectorAddScala.scala`.
 Look at the comments in `build.sh` for more details.
 To run:

 ```
 ./run.sh